versionpress/versionpress/CONTRIBUTING.md

 5. Someone from the core team **merges the pull request**, issue is closed and the branch can be deleted.

+A couple of side notes:

+- Markdown files (README, docs etc.) can be committed directly into `master` if the changes don't need to be reviewed.
+- We used to use rebasing in the past – you can still see that in commits before April 2015 – but left it in favor of merging which is much more natural on GitHub.
+Plus, rebases [have their own issues](http://geekblog.oneandoneis2.org/index.php/2013/04/30/please-stay-away-from-rebase).

 ### Style guides